Observations from the Edge of Beauty~

 The Crossing the Barriers lecture series aims to promote University of Cambridge postdoc research visibility by offering an environment to exchange ideas, concepts and views across different fields of research, as well as offer postdocs an experience of college life and an opportunity to meet and network.

-Postdocs from all disciplines are invited to come to the Lecture and afterwards for the formal dinner.
+Postdocs from all disciplines are invited to come to the Lecture.

 Professor Nicola Clayton